 As part of the team at It’s My Shout, Ceurwyn is helping to organise a range of events across Wales, including professional productions and glitzy award ceremonies.

 Getting into live events

 Before the apprenticeship Ceurwyn was doing a media course at college and wanted to be a cameraman.

 I've learnt so much about the industry in the last month.

 During the summer, an opportunity came up to work on locations with It’s My Shout Productions supporting a film shoot.
-Ceurywn took the role of locations manager for the film ‘Dragon Chaser’.
+Ceurwyn took the role of locations manager for the film ‘Dragon Chaser’.
 When the opportunity arose to take part in live events apprenticeship with It’s My Shout, Ceurwyn grabbed it with both hands

 Organising an event at Wales Millennium Centre

-The first event Ceuwyn helped to organise was a high profile Award Ceremony and Gala Evening at Wales Millennium Centre featuring a film he had made over the summer.
+The first event Ceurwyn helped to organise was a high profile Award Ceremony and Gala Evening at Wales Millennium Centre featuring a film he had made over the summer.
 As well as working behind the scenes, Ceurwyn also won an award at the event for ‘best production assistant’.

 Ceurwyn is now project managing a graduation event for last year’s cohort of apprentices.
 He is also spending time with Theatr Genedlaethol helping to organise their live events as well as travelling across Wales as part of the team at It’s My Shout.